illusio666/employee_attrition_analysis/README.md

 Two groups of employees have been identified with above-average attrition:

 - Young, mobile employees (30% attrition)
-- High payrise but still disconnected (17% attrition).
+- High salary increase but low engagement (17% attrition).

-Priority focus should be on the former group if the company wishes to ensure that investment in training younger employees is retained in the company.
+Priority focus should be on the former group by virtue of its highest %, especially if the company wishes to ensure that investment in training younger employees is retained in the company.

 ---
 ---